robid98/RestaurantSimulation/README.md

 ## Description
 The aim of this project is to make a functional Restaurant web application.
-On the backend side the project will be build as a Web API and the frontend side will be made in Angular or React.
+On the backend side the project will be build as a Web API and the frontend side will be made in Angular.

 </div>